D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Method

 \subsubsection{Geometry Photometric Loss}

-To supervise the geometric predictions using images, we introduce a photometric reprojection loss to guide the network's optimization.
-We refer to \cite{2020Digging} to build our photometric loss function.
-Given the predicted pose $G_{ij}$ and the predicted depth $\mathbf{\hat{d}}_i$, we can get the corresponding coordinates of pixels in image $I_i$ in image $I_j$.
+To supervise the geometric predictions in a self-supervised scheme, we introduce a photometric reprojection loss \cite{2020Digging} to guide the network's optimization.
+Given the predicted pose $\mathbf{G_{ij}}$ and the predicted depth $\mathbf{\hat{d}}_i$, we can get the corresponding coordinates of pixels in image $I_i$ in image $I_j$.
 We then use bi-linear sampling to sample the image $I_j$, getting a new-sampled image $I_{j \rightarrow i}$:

 Then we can use the photometric loss on source image $I_i$ and new image $I_{j \rightarrow i}$: